Advice when Buying & Selling Property

 Take the advice of experts in the industry, and don't be afraid to ask questions before you settle on a solution.
 You can then rest assured that the knotweed problem is resolved and potential buyers and lenders should find no reason to worry about the knotweed, allowing for a smooth sales transaction.

 You need to ensure that any work you instruct comes with a decent insurance backed guarantee that will be fully transferable to the new owner and will be accepted by all of the major lenders.
-Environet is a member of the PCA, with guarantees underwritten by A-rated Lloyds, so tick all of the boxes when it comes to lender’s requirements.
+Environet is a member of the PCA, with guarantees underwritten by an "AA-" rated insurer, so tick all of the boxes when it comes to lender’s requirements.

 Japanese knotweed Indemnity Insurance